ubicucsd/bootcamp_18_19/1_CommandLine.md

 #### Skill: Command line use

 The previuos doc we went over included some information on alignment.
 This lesson will teach command line skills which will allow us to utilize alignment software.
-In order to do
+There are an endless number of commands, each with a ridiculous amount of options so  do NOT attempt to memorize on the first try.
+I included a ton of commands so that you guys could have a reference to look at.
+In my experience, actually learning the commands comes from repeated use of the terminal.
+Same goes for the tool installation process we will go through.
+This course is supposed to be all about these tools, so we will have much more practice with handling them.
+Think of this as an introduction and a reference sheet.

 ## Why should I learn this?

 Quoting my PI: "ja, true, you need that shit."

 Other reasons: It is the fastest way to deal with XXL sized files, much of the software in bioinformatics has no GUI, and any programmer should have a healthy relationship with their system.

 ## How do I see what a command does?